My Theodicy is Better Than Yours

 Creation has the unfortunate logically necessary possibility of willing the holes into existence.
 It is not God’s intention, but this failure by secondary causation was the cost he was willing to risk in order to create beings that he knew he could unite to himself regardless.
 Because that was always his intention as the primary cause.
 God knew that whether or not his creation rebelled he could nevertheless unite all of it into his own eternity.
 Thus while the risk for gratuitous suffering was unavoidable the certainty of gratuitous love (and, if necessary, redemption) was guaranteed.

-The God-Man, by way of incarnation in Jesus Christ — the truly human one, was Plan A from the beginning.
+But God is closer than you think.
+He always has been.
+God is neighbor.
+The God-Man, by way of incarnation in Jesus Christ — the truly human one — was Plan A from the beginning.
 The Creation was eternally decreed to be the Incarnation so that the gap between finite and infinite could be bridged.
 This union will suffice no matter what, even in spite of the horrid, gratuitous evil proliferating Creation since practically the beginning.
 Jesus has made it right, is making it right, and will make it right in the end.
 Eat your heart out Elon.